kdkangg/Datamining/README.md

-# Daily Readiness score prediction with Health data
+# Daily Readiness Score Prediction

 ### Datamining FS2022 Team6
 As interest in healthy lifestyles has increased, gadgets and apps for storing health have become more popular.
 Wearing a smartwatch or fitness tracker to digitally record your life is a common way to do this.
 Life-logging is an activity that helps people monitor their activity to maintain a healthier lifestyle.
 Most life log data is stored privately, so individuals cannot easily access it.
 As a result of the efforts of Thambawati et al (2020), various analyses of this data have become possible.